dankamongmen/notcurses/doc/man/man3/notcurses.3.md

 Information on input is available at **notcurses_input(3)**.
 The included tool **notcurses-input(1)** can be used to test input decoding.

+## Ncpiles

+A given **notcurses** context is made up of one or more piles.
+Piles provide distinct rendering contexts: a thread can be rendering or mutating one pile, while another thread concurrently renders or mutates another pile.
+A pile is made up of planes, totally ordered on a z-axis.
+In addition to the z-ordering, the planes of a pile are bound in a forest (a set of directed, acyclic graphs).
+Those planes which are not bound to some other plane constitute the root planes of a pile.
+A pile is destroyed when all its planes are destroyed, or moved to other piles.
+Since the standard plane (see below) always exists, and cannot be moved to another pile, one pile always exists, known as the standard pile.

 ## Ncplanes

 Following initialization, a single ncplane exists, the "standard plane" (see